- probably a mom

 "You need to give him a chance, besides, he might be able to show you the world.
 You know, like taking you to fancy restaurants or places."
 She said it to me with a spark in her face.

-I sighed.
-I started thinking that perhaps I was being so hard on him and that I should, at least, give him the courtesy of a date in return to all his attention.
-Minutes later I told my brother to tell his boss to pick me up the next day at 6pm.
+I was 16.
+I started thinking that perhaps I was being very hard on him and that I should, at least, give him the courtesy of a date in return for all his attention.
+Minutes later I told my brother to tell his boss he could pick me up the next day at 6pm.

 The next day arrived and I was not at all nervous about this.
-I got ready and of course my mom told me that I needed to polish my look more and also to say that my visitor arrived.
-When I looked through the window I saw this good looking red mustang parked in front of the house and the guy standing right by it.
+I got ready and of course my mom told me that I needed to polish my look more.
+When I looked through the window I saw this good looking red mustang – remember the 90’s? – parked in front of the house and the guy standing right by it.
+Very cheesy now that I think about it.
 He was holding a bunch of red roses.

 He was nervous.
 He trembled as he spoke to me every single sentence.
 I felt bad (and somehow empowered by it) and I tried to be easygoing to minimize this reaction.
 He took me to dinner and then to a movie right after.
 When he dropped me off by the house he confessed to me that I made him very happy by accepting his invitation, especially after he found out I was enrolled in University and he was not.